-The NEBOSH General Certificate is a catalyst for your career development because it improves your skills and makes you more employable...
+The NEBOSH National General Certificate In Occupational Health And Safety is a catalyst for yours (or your staff’s) career development because it improves your skills and makes you more employable…

 The qualification asks for significant time investment and comes at a price that might make your employer hesitate.
 But, when you look at how it’ll strengthen your CV, the benefits far outweigh the concerns.

-- If you take the NEBOSH General Certificate, your skills represent a world-class proven standard of health and safety.
+- If you take the NEBOSH National General Certificate, your skills represent a world-class proven standard of health and safety

 There are lots of health and safety training courses out there, so what makes NEBOSH better than the rest?